rojadhanavath/ng-daterangepicker/README.md

 ```
 ### Usage in detail:
-> you can use 'dateformat' to format date and display - follows momentjs date dateformat
+> You can use 'dateformat' to format date and display - follows momentjs date dateformat
-> you can use 'dateEmit' to retrieve the date and format it for your purpose or communicating to parent components
+> You can use 'dateEmit' to retrieve the date and format it for your purpose or communicating to parent components
->optional credit attribute to give me some credits :)
+> Optional credit attribute to give me some credits :)